Driving on a Suspended License in Florida

 Criminal Conviction Suspensions

-Lots of criminal convictions can lead to license suspension or revocation.
+Many criminal convictions can lead to license suspension or revocation.
 The list of offenses includes:

 Other Types of Suspensions

-Regardless of points, your license can be revoked if the State of Florida considers you a habitual offender of certain traffic laws.
-And, certain conduct unrelated to driving, such as failing to pay child support, can result in license suspension.
+Regardless of points, your license can be revoked if the State of Florida considers you a habitual traffic offender.
+And certain conduct unrelated to driving, such as failing to pay child support, can result in license suspension.
+(Fla.
+Stat. §§ 322.058, 322.245, 322.264, 322.27 (2026).)

 Reinstating Your License

-If your revocation or suspension was due to DUI or refusing to submit to a test to determine whether you are intoxicated, you may be charged another $130.
+The reinstatement fee for a suspended license is $45.
+The fee is $75 for a revoked license.
+If your revocation or suspension was due to DUI or refusing to submit to a test to determine whether you’re intoxicated, you may be charged another $130.
 In some situations, such as if your suspension or revocation is due to a false or fraudulent insurance claim, you may be charged an additional $180 for reinstatement.
+(Fla.
+Stat. § 322.21 (2026).)

-Charges for Driving After Suspension or Revocation
+Misdemeanor Charges for Driving After Suspension or Revocation

 • Third or subsequent violation.
-Your third or subsequent conviction may be a third-degree felony, punishable by a maximum fine of $5,000 and up to five years in prison.
+A third or subsequent conviction typically is a first-degree misdemeanor, punishable by a minimum of 10 days to a maximum of 1 year in jail and a maximum $1,000 fine.

 In some situations, driving on a suspended or revoked license can also result in vehicle impoundment.
+(Fla.
+Stat. § 322.34 (2026).)

 Seeking Help for Charges of Driving After Suspension or Revocation

-If you are charged with driving after suspension or revocation in Florida, consider hiring a lawyer to represent you.
+If you’re charged with driving after suspension or revocation in Florida, consider hiring a lawyer to represent you.
 A conviction may result in fines or even a jail sentence.
 You may experience problems keeping employment, traveling to school, obtaining insurance, and going about your daily life.
 Although the law provides specific penalties for a conviction, your sentence will depend on how prosecutors and the courts view the crime.
 An attorney who is familiar with how these cases are handled in your area will be able to provide guidance about your individual situation.

 DEFEND YOUR RIGHTS